vectara/vectara-docs/www/docs/api-reference/search-apis/reranking.md

    closer to `1.0` optimize for the most diverse results.
 4. Close the Advance options drawer and click **Reload results**.

-By applying the MMR Reranker to your queries, users get results that are not just relevant but diverse and comprehensive.
+By applying the experimental MMR Reranker to your queries, users get results that are not just relevant but diverse and comprehensive.